-Students need to be creative, practical, logical, well organised and must be able to work independently.
+Students need to be creative, practical, logical, well-organised and must be able to work independently.
 Students will spend time developing their own ideas and studying the work of professional designers.
 Students will use traditional craft skills as well as computer aided design and manufacture.
 This course has a large coursework component much of which is written up as homework.
 Students must be willing to spend at least 1 hour a week, every week, completing homework in order to pass this course.

-The course has a 20% Maths content and students should be comfortable with using maths to solve problems and plan projects.
+The course has a 20% Maths content and students should be comfortable using maths to solve problems and plan projects.

-Mrs Swift introduces you to GCSE Design & Technology
+Mrs Swift introduces GCSE Design & Technology